Glorantha: Genertela, Crucible of the Hero Wars

 Glorantha: Genertela, Crucible of the Hero Wars is a supplement created by Chaosium and published under license by Avalon Hill in 1988 for the fantasy role-playing game RuneQuest.

 Contents

-Glorantha: Genertela, Crucible of the Hero Wars is a campaign setting describing the continent of Genertela in the fantasy world of Glorantha.
+Glorantha: Genertela, Crucible of the Hero Wars is a campaign setting that details the continent of Genertela in the fantasy world of Glorantha.
 The components of the boxed set are: